-The menu also features a Croque Madame made with Edam cheese, a Spanish omelette stuffed with chorizo sausage, or their own version of a classic Greek breakfast.
+The menu also features a Croque Madame made with Edam cheese, a Spanish omelet stuffed with chorizo sausage or their own version of a classic Greek breakfast.

 If you prefer a lighter start to the day, you can also order yogurt or acai bowls.

-If you’re in the mood for a dinner that’s more substantial than tapas, they also offer pizzas, pastas and even beef bourguignon.
+If you’re in the mood for a dinner that’s more substantial than tapas, they also offer pizzas, pasta, and even beef bourguignon.

 Zampeliou 51 // +30 2821 096080

 You’ll likely pass Tamam as you’re exploring the streets of Chania’s old town.
-When you pass, go ahead and pop in to make a reservation, as this place fills up at quickly at night.
+When you pass, go ahead and pop in to make a reservation, as this place fills up at quickly at night time.

-The menu at Tamam is inspired by the traditional Greek Sunday dinner, meaning you’ll find traditional, homestyle meals made from top quality local ingredients.
+The menu at Tamam is inspired by the traditional Greek Sunday dinner, meaning you’ll find traditional, homestyle meals made from high quality local ingredients.

 Try the rabbit cooked in sweet wine with rosemary, basmati rice flavored with dried fruits and vegetables, or one of their several perfectly executed seafood dishes.